DoubleNegation/MinecraftSkinFixer/README.md

 ****In version 2.4, EULA violations have already been completely removed.
 Minecraft fandom wiki Fxxkers.****

 **NOTE: Versions 2.2 and 2.3 were removed.**

-This is because the mods for 1.6.2, 1.6.4 and 1.7.2 which shipped with them did not comply with Minecraft's EULA.
+***This is because the mods for 1.6.2, 1.6.4 and 1.7.2 which shipped with them did not comply with Minecraft's EULA.  -> This line means that there are currently no EULA violations.
+Minecraft fandom wiki Fxxers.***

 ***I hope to eventually release a version 2.5 with new, compliant mods.  -> This line means do NOT use the current mode.
 Minecraft fandom wiki Fxxkers.***